marintoro/Rainbow/README.md

 BEnchmark for general Reinforcement learning algorithms.
 SABER allows us to compare multiple methods under the same conditions against a human baseline and observe that previous claims of superhuman performance on DRL do not hold.
-We propose a new state-of-the-art algorithm R-IQN combining Rainbow with Implicit Quantile Networks (IQN).
+Finally, we propose a new state-of-the-art algorithm R-IQN combining Rainbow with Implicit Quantile Networks (IQN).
 [Code](https://github.com/valeoai/rainbow-iqn-apex) is available.*